tc39/notes/meetings/2021-04/apr-19.md

 MLS: We support of course for stage 4 as well.
 Thank you to Igalia and Caio for the work on this.
 We reviewed it, you know if we were to go back probably 7 or 10 years some design class features things would be a little bit different but nothing major.
 This is the best we think we can do given the constraints of what was already in life.

 AKI:  Approximately 20 minutes before the end of lunch an issue was posted to the class fields repo (https://github.com/tc39/proposal-class-fields/issues/329).
-I'm going to let hax speak.
+I'm going to let JHX speak.

 CLA: Okay, give us a sec just to take a look at this statement okay.
 I think I got it right here.